brandongregory/dndhelp/src/roleplaying/using-stage-plays.md

 That said, my group is very comfortable with improv—the players included two improv comedy actors and a podcaster.
 If your group is less comfortable with improv, you might take an approach similar to _Final Fantasy VI_ and turn it into a slight memory game, asking each player to remember a detail or two about who they talk to or what action they take in the play.
 Couple this with some skill checks and you’ve got an interactive play with little improv required.
 Give the players a point for a success (either remembering the correct action or passing a skill check), and give different rewards based on their final score.

-The biggest key to success with a participatory play is the rule of cool.
+The key to success with a participatory play is the rule of cool.
 If you plan a puzzle with only one solution, you’re in trouble if the players don’t do that one thing.
 Allow the players to run the play and change your plan based on what the players do.
 If you plan a dragon fight and your players instead want to talk the dragon out of fighting, allow them to try that approach with skill checks.
 You usually want them to succeed, and you always want them to have fun.

 ## Using a Play as a Scene for Important Events